page

 By bringing together leading scholars and dedicated educators, the institute will foster a collaborative environment where participants can share ideas, exchange best practices, and develop lasting inter-institutional relationships.
 Through engaging workshops, panel discussions, and hands-on activities, participants will gain the tools and knowledge needed to develop new research questions while creating dynamic and impactful learning experiences for their students.

-Join us on the historic campus of Howard University as we explore the future of interdisciplinary education and empower the next generation of scholars, educators, and campus leaders.
+Join Howard University scholars and other leading experts virtually as we explore the future of interdisciplinary education and empower the next generation of scholars, educators, and campus leaders.

 Session topics will include: